thrawn01/quartz-garden/content/posts/Introduction to GIT CLIP.md

 ### Master
 Now lets look at `master`
 ![[git-wtf-master-origin.png]]
 Since it’s master it doesn't have commits ahead or behind `(0/0)` and should always follow `[origin]`.
 The following indented lines show all the remotes master can pull from.
 You can see `remotes/cory/master` is 17 commits behind our master, this means **_cory_** should pull from us or from upstream.
-You can also see that upstream is 2 commits ahead, this means we should pull from upstream. `git wtf` will also show if **_our_** master is ahead and needs to be pushed.
+You can also see that upstream is 2 commits ahead, this means we should pull from upstream. `git clip` will also show if **_our_** master is ahead and needs to be pushed.

 #### Tracking Remote Branches
 On the next line we see the `sqlalchemy08` branch.
 ![[git-wtf-sqlalchemy.png]]
 In this branch cory has a patch to introduce sqlalchemy 8.0 into our project.
 Since I was reviewing the patch I tracked cory's branch.
 You will notice this branch tracks `[cory]` instead of `[origin]`.
-Also notice `git wtf` shows us this branch has 2 commits ahead of master, and 2 behind.
+Also notice `git clip` shows us this branch has 2 commits ahead of master, and 2 behind.
 I might need to rebase before I merge this branch into master.

 #### Collaborating on single branch
 Next we see the `volume-manager` branch.